 Enabling the HDR cubemap automatically enables all of the APIs in

 Other examples of Environmental HDR mode in action

 Here is the same rocket model in differently lit environments.
 All of these scenes were rendered using information from all three APIs, with directional shadows applied.

 AMBIENT_INTENSITY mode determines the average pixel intensity and the

 color correction scalars for a given image.
 It's a coarse setting designed for

 use cases in which precise lighting is not critical, such as objects that have

-getColorCorrection()detects the white balance for each individual frame.
-You can then color correct a virtual object so that it integrates more smoothly into the overall coloring of a scene.
+getColorCorrection()).
+Detects the white balance for each individual frame.
+You can then color correct a virtual object so that it integrates more smoothly into the overall coloring of the scene.

 - Use the developer guide to implement lighting on your models.